WOVNio/WOVN.php/README.md

 resource being used.
 This is because WOVN.php has to do some HTML parsing that our localization API usually does (for instance, to insert `hreflang` information).
 However, it will save web page loading time since it does not send a request to our API.
+If you experience no resource issues, we recommand you to deactivate API requests for original language as below.

 ```
 disable_api_request_for_default_lang = 1